 When preparing for an interview with the recruiter, rehearse your questions and prepare to share your accomplishments.
 Experienced interviewers tend to focus more on what you have actually done rather than pose hypothetical questions.

 Do your homework!
 If you don’t do due diligence in preparing for your interview, recruiters may make assumptions ranging from lack of interest in the opportunity to concerns that you will show up unprepared to meet with the client.
 Use LinkedIn, Glassdoor, Google, etc. and anticipate making one or two references to your research in the interview.
-Remember, the recruiter will present his or her impression of you to the client!
+Remember, the recruiter will present their impression of you to the client!

 With the application of new pay equity laws, recruiters will be less likely to ask for your salary history.
 Consider and rehearse the salary range you would be seeking to make a change.